Sumeru (film)

 Sumeru is a 2021 Indian Hindi-language film directed by Avinash Dhyani and starring Avinash Dhyani and Sanskriti Bhatt.
 The film was shot at various locations in Uttarakhand.
-The film is scheduled to be released on 1 October 2021.
+The film was scheduled to be released on 1 October 2021.

 The film is an innocent love story between Bhavar Pratap Singh (Dhyani) and Savi Malhotra (Bhatt).
-Ali will be seen in a "small but important role" in this film.
+Ali is seen in a "small but important role" in the film.